-The School District's management is responsible for establishing and maintaining effective internal control over compliance with the applicable compliance requirements referred to above.
-In planning and performing our compliance audit, we considered the School District's internal control over compliance with the applicable requirements that could directly and materially affect a major federal program, to determine our auditing procedures appropriate for opining on each major federal program's compliance and to test and report on internal control over compliance in accordance with OMB Circular A-133, but not to the extent needed to opine on the effectiveness of internal control over compliance.
-Accordingly, we have not opined on the effectiveness of the School District's internal control over compliance.
+The District's management is responsible for establishing and maintaining effective internal control over compliance with the applicable compliance requirements referred to above.
+In planning and performing our compliance audit, we considered the District's internal control over compliance with the applicable requirements that could directly and materially affect a major federal program, to determine our auditing procedures appropriate for opining on each major federal program's compliance and to test and report on internal control over compliance in accordance with the Uniform Guidance, but not to the extent needed to opine on the effectiveness of internal control over compliance.
+Accordingly, we have not opined on the effectiveness of the District's internal control over compliance.